sdiehl/wiwinwlh/tutorial.md

 * IncoherentInstances
 * ImpredicativeTypes

-These almost always these indicate a design flaw and shouldn't be turned on to remedy the error at hand, as much as GHC might suggest otherwise!
+These almost always indicate a design flaw and shouldn't be turned on to remedy the error at hand, as much as GHC might suggest otherwise!

 Inference